pjsip/pjproject_docs/docs/source/get-started/guidelines-platform.rst

 -------------
 .. note::

-   BB10 is no longer supported
+   BB10 is no longer supported.
+For historical information see https://trac.pjsip.org/repos/wiki/Getting-Started/BB10

 BlackBerry 10 (BB10) is supported since PJSIP version 2.2.
 Some considerations for BB10 platform include: